mobiletoly/moviex-backend/README.md

 # Introduction

-Moviex is an example of Go based microservice code and infrastructure that you can use to start your own project.
+Moviex is an example of Go based microservice code and infrastructure that you can use to bootstrap your own project.
-To provide a very basic functionality I decided to build a relatively simple Moviex application that allows external clients to fetch for movie descriptions and perform some basic queries.
+To provide a very basic functionality I decided to build a relatively simple Moviex application that allows external clients to fetch movie descriptions and perform some basic queries.
-We try not to use any fancy libraries and use a very minimalistic approach with as smallest number of dependencies as possible.
+We use a very minimalistic approach with small number of dependencies.
 This README is structured as a tutorial so please follow the flow.
 Not only it explains a code structure, but also how to build docker images and deploy your code to kubernetes.

 Here is a high-level overview of what you can expect to see in this code.

-- Example of API Gateway microservice that acts as a publicly facing microservice.
-It provides GraphQL interface (we use a great gqlgen library for this) to communicate with external clients.
-API Gateway is a thin service and its only job is to properly redirect requests to other microservices and properly handle and federate responses received from business-logic microservices.
-Note that while API Gateway uses GraphQL to interface with the outside world, but to communicate with other Moviex microservices - it uses gRPC.
-If you don't care about GraphQL - it will be very easy for you to swap GraphQL to REST.
+- Example of API Gateway project that acts as a publicly facing microservice.
+It provides GraphQL interface (we use great `gqlgen` library to generate Go code from graphql schemas) to communicate with external clients.
+API Gateway's only job is to properly redirect requests to other microservices and handle and federate responses received from business-logic microservices.
+Note that API Gateway uses GraphQL only to interact with the outside world, but to communicate with other Moviex microservices - it uses gRPC (with aim to great performance).
+If you  don't care about GraphQL - it will be very easy for you to swap GraphQL with REST, since we already run net/http server to handle HTTP requests.

 - In addition to API Gateway service we have two simple business-logic microservices - Film Service and User Service.
-Film Service takes care of providing access to film and actor database, while User Service keeps user login information and simple list of purchased films.
+Film Service provides access to film and actor database, while User Service keeps user login information and simple list of purchased films.

-- We use PostgreSQL database to store films and users.
-Go's sqlx library is used for this.
-Sample data are provided and bootstrapped if needed when we run PostgreSQL.
+- We use PostgreSQL database to store films and users. `sqlx` library for Go is used for this.
+Sample data are provided and bootstrapped if needed when we deploy PostgreSQL.

 - We use a hexagonal architecture (ports and adapters) to structure our app.
-I strongly encourage developer to read about hexagonal architecture, it really helps to structure our Go projects.
-But keep in mind that in Go we try to avoid unnecessary level of abstractions, and it is reflected in this code - hexagonal architecture is pretty "lightweight" here.
+I strongly encourage developers to read about hexagonal architecture, it really helps to create modular projects.
+But keep in mind that in Go we try to avoid unnecessary levels of abstraction, and it is reflected in Moviex code - hexagonal architecture is pretty "lightweight" here.

-- Moviex supports Request Id provided by caller to API Gateway via HTTP header or auto-generated in case it is not provided by caller.
-It is passed all the way from API Gateway to other microservices to ensure that we can properly track code flow and errors per each request. logrus logger that we use is set up to print request id that is shared amongst multiple microservices.
+- Moviex supports Request Id provided by caller of API Gateway via HTTP header or auto-generated in case it is not provided by caller.
+It is passed all the way from API Gateway to other microservices to ensure that we can properly trace code flow and errors for each request separately.
+Logger that we use is set up to print request id that is shared amongst multiple microservices.
 It is simple but efficient way to troubleshoot distributed calls.

 - Very simple dependency injection patterns are used.
 We don't use any libraries for this, just structure our code in a way that it is easier to wire and pass dependencies around.

-- We provided docker files to create service images as well as Helm chart to deploy our code to Kubernetes.
-Everything is simplified to make it easy to understand.
+- We provide docker files to create service images as well as Helm chart to deploy our code to kubernetes.
+Everything is simplified to make it easy to understand, so while steps that we describe are sufficient to deploy and run code in kubernetes, but you might need to do more tuning to make it production quality and secure (well, it depends on your requirements).

 #### Client/Server architecture

 ```